What You Need to Know to Protect Yourself from Spoofing

 - Don’t answer any questions, especially yes or no questions.

-- Don’t provide the caller with your personal information, such as PIN numbers, account numbers, social security number, your mother’s maiden name, or passwords.
+- Don’t provide the caller with your personal information, such as PINs, account numbers, social security numbers, your mother’s maiden name, or passwords.
 If it is a question that can be used as a method to verify your identity, be cautious.

 - If you get a call from someone saying they represent a business and you are unsure whether the call is real or not, hang up and call the organization or person back at a number you are familiar with and know.